jrubes/PIA-Tunnel/ReadMe.txt

 /*
   * Project: PIA Tunnel VM
-  * Description: Linux virtual machine to be used as a VPN to network bridge *
+  * Description: Linux virtual machine to be used as a VPN to network bridge.
+This VM will
+  *		only work with the VPN service from https://www.privateinternetaccess.com/ *
   * Author: Mirko Kaiser, http://www.KaiserSoft.net
   * Copyright (C) 2013 Mirko Kaiser